burtherman/StreamBaseKit/README.md

-StreamBase | This is the main class that exposes a Firebase query as a Stream StreamBaseItem | Base class for objects that appear in streams StreamTableViewAdapter | Adapter from streams to UITableViews PartitionedStream | Stream for splitting a firebase queries across multiple sections in a table or collection TransientStream |  Stream that's not connected to Firebase UnionStream |  Stream for merging multiple streams QueryBuilder | Helper for composing Firebase queries
+StreamBase | This is the main class that exposes a Firebase query as a Stream StreamBaseItem | Base class for objects that appear in streams StreamTableViewAdapter | Adapter from streams to UITableViews PartitionedStream | Split a stream into multiple sections TransientStream |  Stream that's not connected to Firebase UnionStream |  Stream for merging multiple streams QueryBuilder | Helper for composing Firebase queries

 To get started, you'll need to build from StreamBaseItem and StreamBase.
 Additionally, StreamTableViewAdapter provides some convenient functionality to connect streams with tables.
 Here's the basic outline:

-### Swift

 ```swift